tolgaunlu99/NetworkProject/README.md

   - Dynamic NAT
   - SNMP enabled on R31 (modification tested via PC8)

-## 🐞 Known Issues

-- ACL syntax for restricting guest VLAN was applied correctly but did not block internet access.
-This is assumed to be a Cisco Packet Tracer bug.

 ## 📁 File Info

 - `.pkt` file contains the entire simulation.
-- Full documentation is included in the accompanying report.

 ---